Corruption in Mongolia: Judicial corruption

 Judicial corruption also remains a critical issue in Mongolia, undermining the rule of law and public confidence in legal institutions.
 Surveys conducted by the Independent Authority Against Corruption (IAAC) between 2016 and 2021 ranked the judiciary among the most corrupt sectors, with corruption prevalence rate of 38.6 percent in 2016.
 The judiciary's corruption prevalence rating consistently increased, reaching 53.3 percent in 2019, making it the most corrupt government institution for that year.

-In 2019, 17 judges were also dismissed by the National Security Council, including several Supreme Court justices.
+In 2019, 17 judges were also dismissed by the National Security Council (NSC), including several Supreme Court justices.
 This raised alarms about political interference in the Mongolian judiciary.
 The move followed emergency amendments to the Law on Legal Status of Judges, which granted the NSC sweeping powers to suspend judges based on recommendations from the Judicial General Council—a body whose members were all appointed by the President.
 Transparency International criticized these actions as threats to judicial independence and due process.
+The constitutional crisis was resolved in November 2019 with amendments to the Constitution of Mongolia, which empowered the judiciary's independence and limited the presidential term and executive oversight.

 There is also the case of the autonomy of the Prosecutor’s Office and the internal independence of the prosecutors in Mongolia.
 According to an OECD report, political bodies are involved in the appointment and dismissal of the leadership of the Prosecutor’s Office, exposing it to political interference.